 The purpose of this session is to educate counselors at large about the ASD community and show avenues that we may support this community.
 By emphasizing the advocacy needs of this population and how counselors could fill the gaps in services that are provided for ASD members.
 A discussion of recommendations about program creations and career assessments that could be applied to this population will be discussed.

-CATHERINE HALLAM Catherine is a Master’s Candidate at Northwestern University.
-Catherine has gone back to gain her second master’s degree due to her passion for the counseling field.
-She has worked hard throughout her time at Northwestern and has not only attended classes but worked in a private practice as a counseling intern.
+CATHERINE HALLAM Catherine is a graduate of Northwestern University and is now a Licensed Clinician.
+Catherine pursued her second master’s degree due to her passion for the counseling field.
+She worked hard throughout her time at Northwestern and not only attended classes but worked in a private practice as a counseling intern.

 Catherine currently works with a wide range of presenting issues in both the adolescent and adult communities.
 Catherine has found a passion for working with the Autism Spectrum due to her personal and professional connection to this uniquely wonderful community.
 Upon graduating from Northwestern University, Catherine plans to attend Arizona State University where she has been accepted into their Behavioral Analysis Masters Certification program.
 Catherine plans to gain her counseling license as well as her BCBA license.